knpuniversity/behat/knpu/install.md

 using Selenium.

 ***TIP
-With Symfony 5 it became easier!
+Since Symfony 5 it became easier!
 You can find the required instructions about Selenium configuration [here](https://symfonycasts.com/blog/behat-symfony#real-browser-power).
 Or you can try a new library called [Panther](https://symfonycasts.com/blog/behat-panther) that is a bit easier than Selenium, but we're going to cover Selenium further in this course.